vadim-miller2/book-test1/index.md

 The firewall mode is selected by the presence of the <span class="nctnt ncbi-type">FIREWALL</span> keyword in the <span class="nctnt ncbi-code">Accepted-Server-Types</span> tag set by the client sitting behind a firewall and not being able to connect to an arbitrary port.

-These are scenarios of data flow between the client and the server, depending on the ?stateness? of the client:
+These are scenarios of data flow between the client and the server, depending on the “stateness” of the client:

 A. Stateless client